santiment/academy/src/docs/sangraphs/metrics/topic-search/index.md

 ---
-title: Topic Search
+title: Sangraphs - Topic Search
 author: Santiment Team
-# References
-#

 ---

 Our custom tool lets you search for any term or phrase, and see how